 Berlin, the capital of Germany, is home to a sizeable number of Muslims and tourists will therefore be able to find quite a few mosques in Berlin - with the Berlin Mosque being the oldest mosque in Germany.
 Other mosques and prayer facilities in Berlin include the Sehitlik Moschee (also known as the Berlin Central Mosque), Omar ibn Al Khattab Mosque and Ar-Rahman Moschee.

-Mosques in Hamburg will also be easy to locate, due to its large Muslim community.
-Two popular mosques in Hamburg include the Fazle Omar Mosque, and the Hamburg Central Mosque.
-Other well known prayer facilities in Hamburg include the As Salam Mosque and Al Nour Mosque. .
+Mosques in Hamburg will also be easy to locate, due to their large Muslim community.
+Two popular mosques in Hamburg include the Fazle Omar Mosque and the Hamburg Central Mosque.
+Other well-known prayer facilities in Hamburg include the As Salam Mosque and Al Nour Mosque.

-Muslim visitors will also be able to find mosques and prayer rooms in Leipzig, Hannover, Nuremberg, Dresden, Düsseldorf and Stuttgart, as well as in several other smaller cities and towns.
-You don't have to worry about not being able to find a place to do your prayers while you're travelling there!
+Muslim visitors will also be able to find mosques and prayer rooms in Leipzig, Hannover, Nuremberg, Dresden, Düsseldorf, and Stuttgart, as well as in several other smaller cities and towns.
+You don't have to worry about not being able to find a place to do your prayers while you're traveling there!